I can tell a novelist is new to the craft when I encounter a mismatch between the size of the story (the word count) and the story arc filing it.

-The size of the story (word count) has to be appropriate to the size of the story arc.
+The size of the story (again: word count) has to be appropriate to the size of the story arc.
 For a romance the story arc involves whatever it takes for the love relationship to come to resolution.
 It’s a word length/complexity ratio.

 Stories tend to come in roughly four sizes.
 The examples are from my work.

 i. only two main characters;

 ii. one or two points of view (POV);

 A Regency romance – 28,311 words.